Beef Short Ribs Recipe

 This epic dinner is made with flavorful, yet accessible everyday ingredients.
 This is everything you need:

 • Beef short ribs.
 Use bone-in beef short ribs for maximum flavor and tenderness.
 You should be able to find them at most grocery stores and butcher shops.
-When shopping, look for short ribs that are well-marbled with fat and have a deep red color.
+When shopping, I recommend looking for short ribs that are well-marbled with fat and have a deep red color.
 If they look gray, stay away!

 • Salt and pepper.
 To season the beef.